FlominatorGD/android-flominator-scripts/README.md

 # usage instuctions generate-vendor.sh

-How to gen qick gen a proprietary-blobs.txt list from a dir containing your vendor files:
+How to gen qick gen a proprietary-blobs.txt list FOR THIS SCRIPT from a existing vendor dir with vendor files:

-$find rom/ -type f -printf '%P\n' | sort > proprietary-blobs.txt
+$find rom/vendor -type f -printf '%P\n' | sort > proprietary-blobs.txt

 put a proprietary-blobs.txt in $input/ folder.